NoeltHS/Test/guides/training-guide.md

 ## Trainer Scripts
 {: .text-red-300 }
 This section provides an overview of the tests that trainers are required to perform.
 In the event that an LR needs to go AFK, trainers should not wait for their return.
-The maximum AFK duration is three minutes, ensuring that the LR does not miss significant content if the trainer maintains an average pace.
+The maximum AFK duration is two minutes, ensuring that the LR does not miss significant content if the trainer maintains an average pace.
 Upon the LR's return from being AFK, the trainer should provide a summary of the covered topics and perform any missed tests.
 However, if all LRs disconnect or fail the training session, the trainer should promptly leave the server without notifying the Host or Co-Host.

-### Grammar/Greeting Test
-{: .text-purple-100 }
-{: .no_toc }

-During the Grammar/Greeting Test, trainers are responsible for explaining the test's procedure to the LRs.
-It is crucial to ensure that all LRs state their greetings during the test. **IMPORTANT: Trainers should refrain from failing LRs for minor grammatical errors.
-If the greetings are understandable, the LRs should be passed.** If necessary, trainers can offer helpful tips to the LRs.
-Additionally, trainers should remind LRs to copy and paste their greetings, as it expedites the process for them.
-Please keep in mind that it is mandatory to have 'BloxStreet' in a greeting.
-If an LR misspells 'BloxStreet' during this test, the trainer should prompt the LR to repeat their greeting.
-In case the LR passes, the trainer can proceed to the next test.
-However, if the LR fails, the trainer must state the fail prompt and remove them from the server, citing the reason as "Failed."

 ### Cafe Test
 {: .text-purple-100 }
 {: .no_toc }

-The subsequent phase of training is the Cafe Test.
+The first phase of training is the Cafe Test.
 During this evaluation, LRs will be tasked with preparing an order.
 It is essential that LRs utilize understandable grammar throughout this test.
-Trainers must make sure that LRs are well-informed about the slush machine, its two available flavors, and how to select them using a cold cup.
-In the event that an LR prepares the wrong drink during the Cafe Test, the trainer should kindly repeat the order and request the correct drink again.
-If, after the reminder, the LR still serves the incorrect drink, the trainer should state the fail prompt and remove them from the server, indicating the reason as "Failed."
-For this test, LRs should utilize the POS system.
+Trainers must make sure that LRs are well-informed about the beverage machines and how to select each drink using the appropriate cup.
+For this test, LRs should state their greetings and utilize the POS system.
+Please keep in mind that it is mandatory to have 'BloxStreet' in a greeting.
+If an LR misspells 'BloxStreet' during this test, the trainer should prompt the LR to repeat their greeting.
+If an LR fails to prepare the correct order or misspells/does not include 'BloxStreet' in their greeting more than once, the trainer should state the fail prompt and then remove them from the server, specifying the reason as "Failed."

 ### Register Test
 {: .text-purple-100 }